SviPach/RPG_battle_system/README.md

 A simple Python-based text RPG battle system with turn-based combat.

+This project is a basic working prototype with limited variability.
+It includes a small variability of enemies, items, and other game elements.
+The main purpose is to showcase fundamental functionality and serve as a foundation for further development.

 ## ✨ Features
 - Turn-based combat system
 - Leveling-up and attribute upgrade mechanics